Microchipping

 In Queensland, microchipping of pets is now compulsory for all new puppies and kittens between the age of 8-12 weeks of age.
 It is also compulsory for any animals that have a change of owners.

 If a pet is ever lost and is handed in at a veterinary surgery or animal shelter a microchip scanner is passed over the animal to reveal their unique code.
-The vet or animal shelter can then refer to the database to identify the name, address and phone number of the owner, so they can be reunited.
+The vet or animal shelter can then refer to the database to identify the name, address and phone number of the owner, so they can be reunited with their family.

 Dog breeders now have the responsibility to microchip all dogs that are sold or given away by using a breeder supply number.
 If your dog does not have a microchip, ask our staff how to apply for a supply number so your pet can be microchipped.

-In the event of a change of ownership, please ensure you fill out a change of ownership form.
+In the event of a change of ownership, ask our friendly staff for assistance with a change of ownership form.